rlan/notebooks/README.md

+# Notebooks

-# A docker-based starter kit for machine learning via jupyter notebooks
+A docker-based starter kit for machine learning via jupyter notebooks.
+Designed for those who just want a runtime environment and get on with machine learning.

 ![notebooks_screenshot](assets/notebooks.jpg)